marph91/jimmy/readme.md

 # jimmy

-Simple tool to import your data to Joplin.
+Tool to import your notes to Joplin.

 :exclamation: Should only be used if the built-in import of Joplin doesn't work.